Griatch/evlang/README.md

 MUD design system to execute unsafe Python-like code in a safe way.
 It was since removed from the Evennia distribution since

-1. It does not work anymore
+1. It does not work anymore (Python2.7 made changes to asp.
+Fixable but shows the fragility of the system)
 1. It has at least one exploitable security hole: `a=[1];[a.append(x) for x in a]`.
 This will cause an infinite loop that eats all memory and there is nothing the system can do to stop it - even when using Process